List of New Avengers story arcs: Avengers: Free Comic Book Day 2009

 Avengers: Free Comic Book Day 2009 was released on May 2, 2009, as one of the one-shot publications offered by Marvel Comics on Free Comic Book Day.
 In this in-continuity tale taking place shortly after the events of Secret Invasion, the New Avengers must team up with Norman Osborn's government-sanctioned Dark Avengers to battle the Norse frost giant Ymir.
 After the teams successfully drive him away, Osborn tries to arrest the New Avengers, but Thor intervenes and warns him not to do so.
 Osborn and his team back down, letting them go for the time being.

 Appearances outside The New Avengers

 The New Avengers/Transformers

 Taking place between the first two arcs of New Avengers, New Avengers/Transformers chronicles a mission to Latveria by Captain America, Luke Cage, Spider-Man, and Wolverine to prevent a war between Latveria and the neighboring country of Symkaria.
 Former Avengers Ms. Marvel and the Falcon also make guest appearances.
-Along with Optimus Prime and other Autobots, the heroes must deal with Dr. Doom and the Decepticons led by Megatron.
+Along with Optimus Prime and other Autobots, the heroes must deal with Doctor Doom and the Decepticons led by Megatron.